marexx/flipbook/README.md

 Flipbook animation
 -----------------
 Displays a set of images, one after an other, to simulate a movie.
 Of course wihtout sound.

-This makes it possible to Autostart it on every device, also on Ipad/Mobile
+* Autostart on every device, also on Ipad/Mobile

-* Autostart on every device
 * reloop
 * replace existing video
+* 25 Frames/sec

 Usage:
 ------